saviviro/uGMAR/README.md

     model based on Student’s t-distribution. *Communications in Statistics - Theory and Methods*, doi: 10.1080/03610926.2021.1916531

-  - Virolainen S. forthcoming.
-A mixture autoregressive model based on Gaussian and Student’s t-distributions. *Studies in Nonlinear Dynamics & Econometrics*, (preprint available as arXiv:2003.05221).
+  - Virolainen S. 2021.
+A mixture autoregressive model based on Gaussian and Student’s t-distributions. *Studies in Nonlinear Dynamics & Econometrics*, doi: 10.1515/snde-2020-0060